When Speculation Spills Secrets: Side Channels via Speculative Decoding In LLMs: Mitigation Strategies

-\begin{enumerate} \item \textbf{Constant Length Padding.} Every packet can be padded to a constant size.
-This size can be selected based on the maximum number of tokens per iteration, multiplied by the maximum bytes per token.
-We pick this size as 1024 bytes, without loss of generality. \item \textbf{Variable Length Padding.} Every packet can be padded with a random number of bytes selected from a uniform distribution of $\epsilon \sim Unif(0, D)$ where D is a pre-defined upper bound of padding and $\epsilon$ is an integer. \end{enumerate}

-\textbf{Constant Length Padding.} \cref{cp} shows the accuracy of the attack after padding every response packet to a constant size of 1024 Bytes.
-This completely mitigates the side channel, reducing the attack accuracy to close to random guessing (2\%).
-However, this comes at the cost of considerable communication overhead and inefficiency, due to an increase in packet size by almost 230$\times$, as majority of the packet consists of random padding bytes.
+\textbf{A. Constant Length Padding.} The payload (token bytes) within each packet is padded to a constant size, selected based on the maximum number of tokens per iteration, multiplied by the maximum bytes per token.
+We pick this size as 1024 bytes without loss of generality, given that the maximum number of tokens per iteration can be as high as 128 in recent works~\citep{Lookahead}.
+This completely mitigates the side channel, reducing the attack accuracy to random guessing (2\%).
+However, this comes at the cost of increased communication overheads, with an increase in payload size within the packet by 230$\times$ (calculated using only the token bytes and ignoring metadata, since metadata size varies across inference frameworks).
+This bounds the worst-case increase in packet size.

-\textbf{Variable Length Padding.} \cref{rp} shows the attack accuracy after padding responses with a variable number of bytes, $\epsilon \sim Unif(0, D)$, where D varies from 6 to 48.
+\textbf{B. Random Padding.} Packets can also be padded with a random number of bytes ($\epsilon$) selected from a uniform distribution of $\epsilon \sim Unif(0, D)$, where D is an upper bound of padding and $\epsilon$ is an integer.

+\cref{tb4} shows the attack accuracy, as D goes from 6 to 48.
 As D increases to 48, the attack accuracy for LADE and BiLD drops close to random guess (2\%) for all experiments.
-The attack accuracy for REST also shows a considerable drop from 100\% without padding to 27\% and 34\% with padding of up to 48 bytes for Experiments 1 and 2 respectively.
+The attack accuracy for REST also shows a considerable drop from 100\% without padding to 27\% and 34\% with padding of D=48 for Experiments 1 and 2 respectively.
 Similarly, for Experiment 3, attack accuracy drops from 40\% to 8\% with D=48.
-These reductions in accuracy come with a 5$\times$ to 8$\times$ increase in the packet size for D=48.
-Thus, variable length padding provides a better trade-off of reduction in attack accuracy with limited increase in packet size compared to constant length padding. \textbf{2.
-Reduce Granularity of Attacker Observation}: An alternative approach is to aggregate output tokens over multiple iterations at the server and return them to the client all together.
-This can limit observability of fine-grain speculation patterns from the packet sizes for the attacker, and reduce the effectiveness of fingerprinting attacks.
+These come at the cost of a 5$\times$ to 8$\times$ increase in payload size within packets for D=48 (See \cref{table:padding_mitigation} for details).
+Thus, variable length padding provides better reduction in attack accuracy with limited increase in payload size, compared to constant length padding.

+\textbf{2.
+Reduce Granularity of Attacker Observation}: Alternatively, the LLM server can aggregate output tokens over multiple iterations and return them together to the client.
+This limits observability of fine-grain speculation patterns from packet sizes, reducing the success of fingerprinting attacks.
+However, token aggregation linearly increases the inter-arrival time for packets, which linearly increases the latency observed by a user between text renderings that may hinder user experience.